travislbrundage/exchange-old/docker/README.md

 # localhost is used to configure the loopback interface
 # when the system is booting.
 Do not change this entry.
 ##
-127.0.0.1       localhost nginx
+127.0.0.1       localhost nginx.boundless.test
 255.255.255.255 broadcasthost
 ::1             localhost
 ```

 The reason for this is due to osgeo_importer.
 It uses gsconfig which parses `workspace_style_url` from geoserver rest
 xml atom:link, which uses the entry from global.xml.
 Since each application is in separate containers, localhost will
 not work as that value.
-To bypass this the nginx service alias `nginx` is used.
+To bypass this the nginx service alias `nginx.boundless.test` is used.
 If added to your `/etc/hosts` it will
 resolve as localhost.